-Reading Women v Manchester United Women
+Galton double helps Man Utd beat Reading

 Post update

 Attempt blocked.
-Diane Caldwell (Manchester United Women) header from the centre of the box is blocked.
-Assisted by Leah Galton with a headed pass.
+Martha Thomas (Manchester United Women) right footed shot from the centre of the box is blocked.
+Assisted by Jackie Groenen.

 Post update

 Corner, Manchester United Women.
-Conceded by Justine Vanhaevermaet.
+Conceded by Lily Woodham.

 Post update